prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 ## Backing Types Concepts

 As you begin to implement a schema for the first time you will notice something that may not have been obvious at first.
-The data that the client sees in the data graph is _not_ the same data flowing through your resolvers used to fulfill that graph.
-The client sees the API types but internally you as the API author deal with _backing types_.
+The data that the client sees in the data graph is _not_ the same data flowing through the internal resolvers used to fulfill that graph.
+The client sees the API types but the API author deals with something else, _backing types_.

 Here is an example of resolution for a query as it would be seen roughly from a GraphQL type _only_ point of view.